uvmetal/neo-burner/README.md

 * Must Have
   * See Workflow above
 * Should Have
   * Additional point-of-sale (PoS) system to accompany mobile product.
+(Potential integration of Neow3j tools https://github.com/neow3j/neow3j)
   * Support for suggesting wallets.
   * Support for URL links.
   * Support for simple ability to change UI (i.e., for differing events or outreach).